jukrb0x/unity-fracture-code-review/README.md

 ## Notice and Agreement

-By downloading the code from this repository, you agree to the following terms.
-This repository is intended solely for learning object/mesh destruction/fracture algorithms and their application in Unity.
-Please be aware of the code licenses involved in the project and ensure that you respect them.
-If there are any paid plugins, please remove them yourself after downloading.
-The repository owner will not be responsible for any legal implications resulting from your actions.
-We ask that you use this repository ethically and within legal bounds.
+By accessing and using the code made available in this repository, you acknowledge and agree to the following terms.
+The contents of this repository are provided solely for the purpose of learning object/mesh destruction/fracture algorithms and their application in Unity.
+We kindly request that you take due diligence to observe and comply with the code licenses involved in this project.
+Should any paid plugins be utilized, we ask that you ensure they are removed subsequent to downloading.
+Please note that the repository owner shall not be liable for any legal implications resulting from any actions taken by you.
+We appreciate your cooperation in utilizing this repository responsibly and in full compliance with applicable laws and regulations.